KrzysztofDamianBasior/trickyplay-web/README.md

 ## Features

+* a responsive website that renders correctly on screens with widths ranging from 320px to 1440px
 * three 2d games: TicTacToe, Snake, Minesweeper
 * comments panel with lazy content fetching algorithm
 * two color themes available